Francis-Calingo/Project-Stack/README.md

 ---

-## **Filtered by Topics**
+## **Filtered by Research Topics**

 ### Migration

-<a href="https://github.com/Francis-Calingo/Visualizing-Migration-in-Canada"> Visualizing Migration and Settlement Patterns in Canada</a>
+* <a href="https://github.com/Francis-Calingo/Visualizing-Migration-in-Canada"> Visualizing Migration and Settlement Patterns in Canada</a>

+* <a href="https://github.com/Francis-Calingo/ELECTIONS-CANADA-RESEARCH-PROJECT-Filipino-Canadian-Demographic-Report"> Demographic Research on the Filipino Canadian Community</a>

+* <a href="https://github.com/Francis-Calingo/Canadian-Rental-Prices-and-Immigration-ML-Predictive-Model"> Regression Modelling to Predict Canadian Rental Prices Based on Immigration Data</a>

+* <a href="https://public.tableau.com/app/profile/francis.emmanuel.calingo/viz/DataonRegisteredFilipinoEmigrantsSincethe1980s/Dashboard1"> Tableau Dashboard of Registered Filipino Emigrants Since the 1980s</a>

 ### Demographics

-<a href="https://github.com/Francis-Calingo/Visualizing-Migration-in-Canada"> Visualizing Migration and Settlement Patterns in Canada</a>
+* <a href="https://github.com/Francis-Calingo/Visualizing-Migration-in-Canada"> Visualizing Migration and Settlement Patterns in Canada</a>

+* <a href="https://github.com/Francis-Calingo/CATEGORICAL-SOCIOECONOMIC-DATA-ANALYSIS-OF-CANADIAN-REGIONS"> Categorical Data Analysis Using R (Canadian Census Divisions)</a>

+* <a href="https://github.com/Francis-Calingo/ELECTIONS-CANADA-RESEARCH-PROJECT-Filipino-Canadian-Demographic-Report"> Demographic Research on the Filipino Canadian Community</a>

+* <a href="https://public.tableau.com/app/profile/francis.emmanuel.calingo/viz/DataonRegisteredFilipinoEmigrantsSincethe1980s/Dashboard1"> Tableau Dashboard of Registered Filipino Emigrants Since the 1980s</a>

 ### Socioeconomic Research

+* <a href="https://github.com/Francis-Calingo/CATEGORICAL-SOCIOECONOMIC-DATA-ANALYSIS-OF-CANADIAN-REGIONS"> Categorical Data Analysis Using R (Canadian Census Divisions)</a>

+* <a href="https://github.com/Francis-Calingo/ELECTIONS-CANADA-RESEARCH-PROJECT-Filipino-Canadian-Demographic-Report"> Demographic Research on the Filipino Canadian Community</a>

+* <a href="https://github.com/Francis-Calingo/Canadian-Rental-Prices-and-Immigration-ML-Predictive-Model"> Regression Modelling to Predict Canadian Rental Prices Based on Immigration Data</a>

+* <a href="https://github.com/Francis-Calingo/Philippines-Poverty-Choropleth-Map"> Choropleth Map Visualizing Poverty in the Philippines</a>

+### Spatial Analysis

+* <a href="https://github.com/Francis-Calingo/Visualizing-Migration-in-Canada"> Visualizing Migration and Settlement Patterns in Canada</a>

+* <a href="https://github.com/Francis-Calingo/ELECTIONS-CANADA-RESEARCH-PROJECT-Filipino-Canadian-Demographic-Report"> Demographic Research on the Filipino Canadian Community</a>

+* <a href="https://github.com/Francis-Calingo/Philippines-Poverty-Choropleth-Map"> Choropleth Map Visualizing Poverty in the Philippines</a>

+* <a href="https://github.com/Francis-Calingo/Transit-and-Healthcare-Accessibility-in-the-Toronto-Filipino-Communities"> Mapping Transit and Healthcare Accessibility in Toronto Filipino Communities</a>

+* <a href="https://public.tableau.com/app/profile/francis.emmanuel.calingo/viz/DataonRegisteredFilipinoEmigrantsSincethe1980s/Dashboard1"> Tableau Dashboard of Registered Filipino Emigrants Since the 1980s</a>

+* <a href="https://storymaps.arcgis.com/stories/44ef21a201d04242942a9573d5d62919 "> ArcGIS StoryMap: Mapping the Decline of Philippine Regional Languages</a>

+### Socio-Cultural Research

+* <a href="https://github.com/Francis-Calingo/YouTube-API-Analysis-OMNI-Filipino-News"> Using YouTube API to Visualize and Analyze OMNI Filipino's News Coverage in 2024</a>

+* <a href="https://storymaps.arcgis.com/stories/44ef21a201d04242942a9573d5d62919 "> ArcGIS StoryMap: Mapping the Decline of Philippine Regional Languages</a>

 ### Miscellaneous